-You will never be able to entirely avoid being stung by flies.
+You will never be able to avoid being stung by flies entirely.
 There are, however, some steps you may take to keep your home from becoming infested.

 - Fruit should be washed and stored in the refrigerator.

-- So that dishes aren’t left sitting around, keep a house cleaning schedule.
+- So that dishes aren’t left sitting around.